gstew5/cs4100-sp19/README.md

 ## Course Structure

 The course consists of weekly lectures (MWF), attendance at which is required.
-To help get you up to speed with the course programming assignments, we'll also hold biweekly lab hours (time TBD).
-Although attendance at the lab hours is optional, I highly recommend that you attend — at least for the first few weeks of the course.
+To help get you up to speed with the course programming assignments, we'll also hold biweekly lab hours (Stocker 307, Tuesdays 3-5pm).
+Although attendance at the lab hours is optional, I highly recommend that you participate — at least for the first few weeks.
 The programming assignments for this course are extensive and time consuming, so be prepared!

 In addition to biweekly homework assignments, there will be a midterm exam (Week 7, approximately 15% of your grade) and a final (approximately 25%).
 The biweekly homeworks (programming assignments) are worth approximately 40%.
-We'll have weekly quizzes every Tuesday (with probability 1/3), along with bi-weekly offline Blackboard quizzes (total 10%).
+We'll have weekly in-class quizzes every Friday with probability 1/2, along with bi-weekly offline Blackboard quizzes (total 10%).
 You get an additional 10% for free, just for signing up for the course.

 ### Grade Breakdown